Introduction

 State vector

-Each “track” of infection is placed in sequence in the state vector, , and increments first in age groups then in variants.
+Each “track” of infection is placed in a sequence in the state vector, , and increments first in age groups then in variants.

 Finally, the susceptible states are placed at the end of the state vector.